-At 31 December 2021, Hellenic Petroleum Finance PLC had net current assets of $\notin 3,873,314$ (2020: net current liabilities of $\notin 124,280,317$).
+At 31 December 2022, Hellenic Petroleum Finance PLC had net current assets of $\in 121,237,839$ (2021: net current assets of $\in 3,873,314$).
 The Company's receivables are predominantly intercompany loans, the recovery of which is used to enable the Company to satisfy its obligations under its borrowings consisting of Eurobonds.
 Loans provided by the Company reflect the maturity of the loans raised from the capital markets by the Company.
 Also, the Company may ask the counterparties to repay either part of their loans or the whole loan for restructuring purposes among the Group companies and always after considering the counterparty's ability to repay the respective amount at a given point in time.
 The borrower must repay the loan on demand by the lender at any time.
 All loans shall, if not demanded previously, be repaid after a number of years specified in each agreement (see also Note 9).
-The Company is therefore reliant on the wider Hellenic Petroleum Group to repay its borrowings as they become due.
+The Company is therefore reliant on the wider HELLENiQ ENERGY Group to repay its borrowings as they become due.
 In addition, the Parent Company and Hellenic Petroleum R.S.S.O.P.P.
 S.A. have provided a guarantee for the repayment of the Eurobonds.

-The Directors have obtained a letters of support from the Parent Company and a fellow subsidiary.
-These letters state that Hellenic Petroleum Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
-S.A. will provide financial support to Hellenic Petroleum Finance PLC for a period of at least until 30 June 2023.
+The Directors have obtained a joint letter of support from the Parent Company and a fellow subsidiary.
+This letter states that HELLENiQ ENERGY Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
+S.A. will provide financial support to Hellenic Petroleum Finance PLC for a period until 30 June 2024.

-The Directors of Hellenic Petroleum Finance PLC have performed an assessment of the ability of Hellenic Petroleum Holdings S.A. to honour the letters of support that have been provided.
+The Directors of Hellenic Petroleum Finance PLC have performed an assessment of the ability of HELLENiQ ENERGY Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
+S.A. to honour the letter of support that has been provided.
 They have obtained detailed projections of Group cash flow forecasts and assessed the underlying key assumptions including industry macros (e.g., prices, benchmark refining margins), operating levels (production and sales volumes), Group liquidity plan and other cash flow elements such as dividend payments which are discretionary.
-This assessment included sensitising the assumptions to reflect a number of scenarios considering the prevailing uncertain economic conditions in Europe as well as globally, particularly in the Energy sector, including a prolonged period of economic recovery to levels of economic activity before the Covid-19 pandemic.
+This assessment included sensitising the assumptions to reflect a number of scenarios considering the prevailing uncertain economic conditions in Europe as well as globally, particularly in the Energy sector.

-In the base case forecasts, the Directors' have assumed that all term loans will be renewed while the 2024 Eurobond loans will be repaid on maturity dates and have included conservative pricing and refining margins, which have all been exceeded post year end.
+In the base case forecasts, the Directors' have assumed that all term loans will be renewed while the 2024 Eurobond loans will be repaid on maturity dates.

-In sensitising assumptions applied in the group cash flow forecast we also assessed the likeliness of a worst-case scenario whereby the Group would face challenges in renewing or extending its existing available facilities.
+In sensitising assumptions applied in the group cash flow forecast the directors also assessed the likeliness of a worstcase scenario whereby the Group would face challenges in renewing or extending its existing available facilities.
 In response to this scenario the directors' considered mitigating circumstances that would maintain liquidity in such a scenario.

-In arriving at a set of mitigations against the worst-case scenario, the directors considered additional committed and uncommitted facilities secured post year end but noted that these do not include consideration of the very strong trading, profitability and cash generation recorded in FY22 year to date.
-The Directors also believe based on relationships with existing Banks and the historic record of successful extensions to available facilities, coupled with strong FY22 performance year to date, that this worst-case scenario is remote.
+In arriving at a set of mitigations against the worst-case scenario, the directors considered additional committed and uncommitted facilities secured post year end but noted that these do not include consideration of the very strong trading, profitability and cash generation recorded in FY23 year to date.
+The Directors also believe based on relationships with existing banks and the historic record of successful extensions to available facilities, coupled with strong FY23 performance year to date, that this worst-case scenario is remote.

-At the date of authorizing these Financial Statements the Company directors are satisfied that the financial performance of the Group is satisfactory with actual KPIs outperforming forecast key assumptions and therefore, fully supports the ability to honour the letters of support that have been provided.
+At the date of authorizing these Financial Statements the Company directors are satisfied that the financial performance of the Group is satisfactory with actual KPIs outperforming forecast key assumptions and therefore, fully supports the ability to honour the letter of support that has been provided.